 Snapchat CEO Evan Spiegel

 2017 got off to a great start for Snapchat CEO Evan Spiegel.
-His company, Snap, listed on the stock market and at first it appeared the IPO was a massive success.
+His company, Snap, listed on the stock market and at first it appeared the IPO was a massive success and it’s still some of the best shares to buy now, however, it is a very competitive company so the stock price can vary but that doesn’t change its popularity.
 In fact, Snap shares closed up 44% on their first day of trade, closing at $24.48 compared to the offer price of just $17 a share.

 In addition to that it seems like the Snap Spectacles have ended up a flop, with the company forced to announce a loss of $40 million on excess inventory.